litvinab/cron-event/README.md

 # cron-event
 Symfony2 bundle to set and run cron-based timers and events.
-It generates events inside application based on timers stored in DB
+It generates events inside the application based on timers stored in DB.